...

 A separate way that a DUI case in Pa can result in being charged as a felony is if serious harm results.
 There is a charge called homicide by vehicle/DUI.
 It is defined as unintentionally causing a person’s death while driving under the influence.
 This is a 2nd-degree felony with a maximum of ten years but also a mandatory minimum incarceration period of 3 years for each person killed.

 Another way that a DUI case in Pa can be charged as a felony is a DUI-related accident where no one dies but it causes serious bodily injury.
-This is called Aggravated assault by vehicle/DUI.
+This is called aggravated assault by vehicle/DUI.

 There is a lot that a DUI attorney can do, starting with reviewing the sequence of what occurred with the police.
-The stakes are high when you’ve reached the felony level of a DUI and therefore most people in that instance must start examining for legal challenges.
-There are always legal challenges to make, but the issue for a criminal defense attorney is whether to raise those challenges when to raise them and how to raise them.
+The stakes are high when you’ve reached the felony level of a DUI, and therefore most people in that instance must start examining for legal challenges.
+There are always legal challenges to make, but the issue for a criminal defense attorney is whether to raise those challenges, when to raise them, and how to raise them.

 About the Author kathryn Roberts